 The “Constitution of the Individual” also appeared in the coda of James Greiner’s literary fiction book, Celestial Kings and Queens (January 2013).
 The book was released under Greiner’s pseudonym, Joshua Emet.

 Here is an excerpt from the coda of Celestial Kings and Queens where the “Constitution of the Individual” is mentioned:

 One human being, whom we shall call James, felt something in the air,

 the blood of an intellectual dissident.

 Perhaps it was only himself . . .

-NEWS ANCHOR: I’d like to discuss the concept of the individual in broad terms.
+I’d first like to discuss the concept of the individual in broad terms.
 Frankly, most people don’t identify themselves as individuals first.
 They instead identify themselves in terms of a particular nation, religion, political party, or organization.
 What is the reason for this?

 JAMES: I’m sure that each individual has his or her own reasons for what you described.
 From my own perspective, I felt that if I adopted an outside edifice created by someone else I would be doing so in order to cover up my own beliefs and faults.
-I’d rather stand naked to the world, for better or worse.
+I’d rather stand naked to the world as an individual, for better or for worse.

-NEWS ANCHOR: Could we lessen tyranny if individuals have legislative control over issues pertaining to their personal freedom and equality?
+NEWS REPORTER: Could we lessen tyranny if individuals have legislative control over issues pertaining to their personal freedom and equality?